mttschltz/kittythinks/content/food-security-resources.md

 The results of these taxes seem to vary by country.
 Hungary added a 4% tax on soda, sweets, salty snacks and jams in 2011, which resulted in a 19% reduction in soda consumption².
 Conversely, when the UK added a soda tax in 2018, sugar consumption dropped by 5.2g per adult, but sparked a buying frenzy of popular Scottish soda Irn Bru for cans produced prior to the soda tax.
 Barr's, the soda's manufacturer, had changed their recipe to be exempt from the tax.
 (In fact, 80% of the sugar reduction was attributed to recipe formulation changes, not consumers stopping to buy sodas³).

 If changing consumer behaviour is too complicated, food loss needs to be avoided through other means.
 We've mentioned pest control and distribution - **how much is actually lost through those avenues?**

+When looking at the three biggest categories of food, meat, cereal and vegetables/fruit, we can see a loss in both production, distribution and consumption.
+Production includes the harvesting and storage of food.
+Food loss during harvest can happen through such simple means as a lack of technology or an affordable workforce to get the food off the fields, while inadequate storage can lead to pest infestation and mould.